bcgov/platform-developer-docs/src/docs/platform-architecture-reference/platform-storage.md

 * **FILE**: File storage is an all-purpose storage type that can be attached to one or more containers.
 It's the recommended storage class for most general application uses and is powered by Network File System (NFS).

-* **BLOCK**: Block storage offers additional performance and reliability for databases or similar workloads, but is only able to be attached to 1 container at a time.
+* **BLOCK**: Block storage offers additional performance and reliability for databases or similar workloads, but is only able to be attached to one container at a time.
 This is powered by iSCSI.

-* **S3 Object Storage**: Object based storage that is available via a web based API instead of through a mounted directory.
+* **S3 Object Storage**: Object-based storage that is available via a web-based API instead of through a mounted directory.
 A common implementation of this is the Amazon S3 API.
 This allows remote access storage over the internet that does not require directly attaching to a running system.

 ## On this page
 - [Storage services](#service)